What is TraitLab?

 Most current offerings are primarily entertainment.
-They’re cute, fun, and fast, but only loosely connected to what research psychologists have learned about personality in the last few decades.
+They’re cute, fun, and fast, but not really based on any real research.

 TraitLab is completely research-based, meaning that all of the assessments and analysis are based on actual peer-reviewed research from scientific journals.

 There’s no magical proprietary algorithms behind it.
 TraitLab simply provides well-established assessments, compares each person’s responses to what is known from current personality research, and reports back what current science can tell us about that person’s personality and its influence on several areas of their life.

 If it ever makes money, it will be far in the future.
 My current goal is to create a useful, free, and private personality service as an alternative to the junk that is out there now.
 As part of that goal, I want to keep the service free for individuals.